Eucalyptus copulans

 Eucalyptus copulans is a species of small, critically endangered tree only known in the wild from one or two individual plants in the Blue Mountains of New South Wales.
-It has smooth bark, usually with several main stems, lance-shaped adult leaves, flower buds in group of eleven or more and more or less spherical fruit.
+It has smooth bark, usually with several main stems, lance-shaped adult leaves, flower buds in groups of eleven or more and more or less spherical fruit.

 Description

 Eucalyptus copulans is a tree, often with several main trunks and with smooth grey or green bark that is shed in ribbons.
 Young plants have narrow elliptical leaves that are dull greyish green, up to 65 mm long and 25 mm wide on a petiole 2-7 mm long.
 Adult leaves are lance-shaped, the same glossy green on both sides, 60-120 mm long and 10-18 mm wide on a petiole 5-10 mm long.
 The flower buds are arranged in groups of eleven or more in leaf axils on a peduncle 3-8 mm long, the individual buds sessile or on a pedicel up to 1 mm long.
 Mature buds are cylindrical, up to 8 mm long and 2.5 mm wide with a conical operculum about the same length as the floral cup.
 The fruit is a woody, more or less spherical capsule 4-6 mm long and about 5 mm wide with the valves enclosed below the rim.